 To protect you and your opponent, a fitted, quick-drying t-shirt is your best bet when wrestling.
 Not only will this save you and your opponent from potential injury, but it will feel more comfortable physically against your skin when you begin sweating.

-Cotton may also increase your chances for skin infections such as ringworm and staph infection, so it is clear to see that there are many reasons wrestlers should avoid cotton.
+Cotton may also increase your chances for skin infections such as ringworm and staph infection, so it is clear that there are many reasons wrestlers should avoid cotton.

-If you are looking for a wrestling-friendly t-shirt that will improve your performance, the Sanabul Essentials long sleeve rashguard is ideal for you.
+If you are looking for a wrestling-friendly t-shirt that will improve your performance, an Elite Sports Rash Guard is ideal for you.
 This tight-fitted top will allow you to have a full range of motion while also being comfortable and breathable.

 If you are looking to stay comfortable while also keeping you and your opponent safe on the mat, it is very important to invest in the proper gear.
 Wearing a wrestling-approved, fitted t-shirt is a part of the essential gear high school wrestlers will need to be successful.